08ERON/SWGOH-R/README.md

 For example if you want to find all of guild member Oberon's  level 85, 7 star toons at gear level greater than 8 and Affiliation with either Sith or Empire and any role or power level:
 `Rscript.exe guild_data_reshape_func.R player=Oberon stars=7 level=85 power=any gear_level=9,10,11,12 Affiliation=Sith,Empire Role=any`

+All of this was made possible by the swgoh.gg devs.
+Thanks fellas!